influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/other_installation/google_marketplace.md

 For users looking to deploy InfluxDB Enterprise on Google Cloud Platform infrastructure, InfluxData provides an [InfluxDB Enterprise (BYOL) solution](https://console.cloud.google.com/partner/editor/influxdata-public/influxdb-enterprise-byol) on the [Google Cloud Platform Marketplace](https://cloud.google.com/marketplace/) makes the installation and setup process easy and straightforward.
 Clusters deployed through the GCP Marketplace are ready for production.

 > **Note:** The [Deployment Manager templates](https://cloud.google.com/deployment-manager/) used for the InfluxDB Enterprise BYOL solution are [open source](https://github.com/influxdata/google-deployment-manager-influxdb-enterprise).
-Issues and feature requests for the Marketplace deployment should be [submitted through the GitHub repository](https://github.com/influxdata/google-deployment-manager-influxdb-enterprise/issues/new) (requires a GitHub account) or by [InfluxData support](mailto:Support@InfluxData.com).
+Issues and feature requests for the Marketplace deployment should be [submitted through the related GitHub repository](https://github.com/influxdata/google-deployment-manager-influxdb-enterprise/issues/new) (requires a GitHub account) or by contacting [InfluxData support](mailto:Support@InfluxData.com).

 ## Prerequisites